 Finally, make sure you include a good number of images per post.
-Blog Pros conducted a study and found that the highest ranking blogs included at least one image per 350 words.
+Aim for at least one image per 350 words.

 iv) Resize your images when sharing on social media.
 You’ll probably want to use some of your custom images on social media to attract extra attention.

 To do so, resize the picture first so that the most important part of it shows up in the feed of your followers for each social network.

 Most image viewers have the ability to crop images, but if yours doesn’t, you can use any one of the following web applications that allow you to both crop and resize images.

 a) PicResize: Upload the image, and use the crop and resize options on the next screen to create the size and shape you need.
 Here’s how you use the crop tool: